KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 This also highlights some of the complexity the loader must manage when using instance call chains.
-As shown here, the loader's *terminator* must aggregate information to and from multiple implementations when they are present.
+As shown here, the loader's *terminator* must aggregate information to and from multiple drivers when they are present.
 This implies that the loader has to be aware of any instance-level extensions which work on a `VkInstance` to aggregate them correctly.